Dr. Chuck Theiling, PhD

 Beneficial Use of Dredged Material

-- Conway Lake Soil Investigations – UMRR and Navigation Operations have built many islands using a common method of layering backwater mud over sand from navigation dredging to create habitat islands.
+- Upper Mississippi River Beneficial Use of Sediment Investigations – Ecosystem Restoration and Navigation Operations have built many islands from dredged material using a common method of layering backwater mud over sand from navigation dredging to create habitat islands.
 The projects are generally successful but there is variability in vegetative planting success.
-Adaptive management study plots were included in the project to evaluate to effect of mud thickness.
-District resources evaluate vegetation only, EWN understands and supports researching the role of soil development on vegetation outcomes.
-Pilot studies in 2020 support this project and other UMRR projects are testing other soil alternatives like blended soils.
+District resources evaluate vegetation response, EWN supports researching the role of soil development on vegetation outcomes.
+Pilot studies initiated under ERDC-U in 2020 have led to sampling on a dozen project and local reference sites.
+UMRR projects are testing other soil alternatives like blended soils and compost amendments.